-Buildings and Land used in the delivery of services are carried at a fair value in relation to their Existing Use Value based on the services provided to the Council.
-Properties for which there is no market-based evidence of fair value because of the specialist nature of the asset and the asset is rarely sold, have had their fair value estimated on a depreciated replacement cost basis.
+Buildings and Land used in the delivery of services are carried at current value in relation to their Existing Use Value based on the services provided to the Council.
+Properties for which there is no market-based evidence of fair value because of the specialist nature of the asset and the asset is rarely sold, have had their current value estimated on a depreciated replacement cost basis.

-For individual buildings that are revalued to a fair value that is greater than £1m, the building valuation is analysed into significant components and each component's remaining useful life is measured to ensure that the carrying value of the asset reflects the economic consumption of the asset's use.
+For individual buildings that are revalued to current value that is greater than £1m, the building valuation is analysed into significant components and each component's remaining useful life is measured to ensure that the carrying value of the asset reflects the economic consumption of the asset's use and depreciated separately.